Public Art Abu Dhabi

 A key pillar of the Public Art Abu Dhabi initiative, announced by the Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi) in early 2023, Manar (the Arabic word for “lighthouse”) offers residents and visitors opportunities to engage with stunning artworks and experience the transformative power of light.

-Manar Abu Dhabi will once again illuminate the archipelagos, mangroves, and oases of the emirate of Abu Dhabi from 1 November 2025 to 4 January 2026 (Al Ain) and 15 November 2025 to 4 January 2026 (Abu Dhabi).
+Manar Abu Dhabi will once again illuminate the archipelagos, mangroves and oases of Abu Dhabi from 15 November 2025 to 4 January 2026.

-Jubail Island will serve as the centre stage for Manar Abu Dhabi 2025, anchoring this expanded edition.
-For the first time, the exhibition will also extend to the city of Al Ain, alongside activations across other city locations, reflecting Manar Abu Dhabi’s growing cultural footprint across the region.
+Jubail Island will serve as the centerstage for Manar Abu Dhabi 2025, anchoring this year’s expanded edition.
+For the first time, the exhibition will extend to the city of Al Ain, alongside an exciting rollout across other city locations, reflecting the festival's growing cultural footprint across the region.

 The inaugural edition of Manar Abu Dhabi was held under the theme Grounding Light, co-curated by Reem Fadda, Director of Abu Dhabi Culture Programming and Cultural Foundation, and Artistic Director of Public Art Abu Dhabi, and Alia Zaal Lootah.
 Offering an immersive, multi-sensory experience that celebrated the emirate’s natural beauty, the exhibition invited audiences to see Abu Dhabi’s coastal areas in a new light.